TorATB/RPI-Immich/Immich on Raspberry PI5 Guide.md

 <br/>
 <p></p>

-## Setup your external domain, a free no-ip.org will work fine (5 minutes)
+## SETUP your external domain, this guide is for no-ip.org since it's free (5 minutes)
 Go to www.no-ip.org
 - Create a new user, or login to your existing one
 - Click "Dynamic DNS"